Who We Are

 The Alpha Zeta Theta chapter of Phi Theta Kappa here at Quinsigamond Community College was chartered on April 8, 1980.
 Until approximately fall of 2007, we were an inactive and silent chapter.
 Since then, the chapter has exploded in growth and distinctions.
 The Alpha Zeta Theta Chapter has been named New England Regions Most Distinguished Chapter, 2011, 2012, & 2013.
 We were recognized nationally as one of Phi Theta Kappa’s Most Distinguished Top 100 Chapters 2013, 2014, and 2015.
 The Alpha Zeta Theta Chapter has won multiple distinguished Honors in Action Project awards, distinguished College Project awards, and many Pinnacle and Milestone Awards.
 We have grown from that silent chapter with 30 active members to the most active and distinguished in New England with hundreds and hundreds of active and alumni members.
 Over 900 prospective members have been invited to join, just in the fall 2015!
 Our members participate in numerous community service events each year.

 Some of the organizations our chapter has worked with include:

 - Why Me & Sherry’s House

 - Dana Farber Cancer Institute and The Jimmy Fund

 - Rally Against Cancer

 - Central MA Housing Alliance

 Our chapter’s mission echoes that of the Phi Theta Kappa International Honors Society and our goal is to fulfill the commitment to scholarship, leadership, service, and fellowship.
 We aim to become strong leaders while serving our college community and beyond.

-Prospective members at Quinsigamond Community College need 16 credits of college level courses (level 100 or higher) and cumulative GPA of 3.5 or greater.
+Quinsigamond Community College Alpha Zeta Theta Chapter invitees need 15 credits of college level courses (level 100 or higher) and cumulative GPA of 3.5 or greater.